 - Practitioners Guide: A guided tour along the development lifecycle.

 - Pattern Library Explore challenges and best ways to mitigate them.

-- Ecosystem Support Affiliated projects initiatives to help get you going.
+- Ecosystem Support Affiliated initiatives that support our cause.

 If you are a first-time visitor we recommend you read Why we need Social Coding on our blog.